Japanese occupation of Gyeongbokgung: Assault on the palace

 At 4:30 am, Otori ordered Ōshima Yoshimasa to "execute as planned!"
 The 21st regiment besieged the palace.
 King Gojong and Queen Myeongseong awoke from the sudden attack; they took refuge in Hamhwadang Hall at Geoncheong Palace, a separate palace to the north of the Hyangwonji Pong in Gyeongbokgung.

-The 1st Battalion fired on the Geonchunmun, the Eastern Gate, and the Gwanghwamun, the Main Gate, defended by the Royal Escort Palace Guards led by Lieutenant Colonel Hong Gye-hun.
+The 1st Battalion fired on the Geonchunmun, the Eastern Gate, and the Gwanghwamun, the Main Gate, defended by the Strong Defense Garrison led by Lieutenant Colonel Hong Gye-hun.
 By attacking the two gates in full force, they were forcing the Koreans to redirect their forces away from Yeongchumun, the West Gate, and Sinmumun, the North gate.
 Major Keizo Yamaguchi led the 2nd Battalion against 500 Mounted Guard Infantry from Pyeongyang defending Yeongchumun and Sinmumun armed with Mauser Model 1871 rifles.
 The Mounted Guard Infantry fiercely defended the gates, but they were outnumbered by about four times as many regular Japanese troops.
 Yamaguchi ordered his engineers from the 7th Company to destroy the Yeongchumun Gate with explosives, but the gate was too strong, and they had to cut it down with axes.

 At 5 am, Yamaguchi and the 2nd Battalion finally broke through Yeongchumun Gate.
 Then the 1st Battalion broke through Sinmumun and Gwanghwamun and destroyed Geonchunmun gates with explosives.
 They entered the palace gates and hung a long flag pole on the wall.
-The Japanese forced the Royal Escort Palace Guards and Mounted Guard Infantry to hide behind the pine trees and the palace walls to the left of Gwanghwamun, cutting them off from reinforcements.
+The Japanese forced the Strong Defense Garrison and Mounted Guard Infantry to hide behind the pine trees and the palace walls to the left of Gwanghwamun, cutting them off from reinforcements.
 The guards were eventually overcome by superior Japanese numbers.
 The blood that flowed from the bullet holes in the bodies of the Joseon soldiers was said to lie red under the July morning sun.
 Yamaguchi detoured to the east, and west sides of Gyeongbokgung Palace rendezvoused with the troops who entered through Sinmumun to secure Hamhwadang residence.
 On arrival, he drew his sword, forcing Gojong to come out whilst claiming to protect him.
 At 7:30 am, Gojong commanded his guards to stop fighting.
 The Mounted Guards Infantry defending Yeongchumun surrendered 30 minutes later.

 Outside the palace

 Fighting did not immediately stop after the surrender of King Gojong.
-At around 3 pm, the Metropolitan Guards near Dongdaemun engaged the 11th Regiment, and a fierce firefight ensued.
+At around 3 pm, the Unified Defense Guards near Dongdaemun engaged the 11th Regiment, and a fierce firefight ensued.
 Around 5 pm, the 11th Regiment occupied the right and left flanks of the Metropolitan Guards.
-The Palace Guards defending the outskirts of Hanyang and Bukhansanseong Fortress heard about the attack and mobilized field artillery, police, and cavalry to surround the palace.
+The Logistical Support Guards defending the outskirts of Hanyang and Bukhansanseong Fortress heard about the attack and mobilized field artillery, police, and cavalry to surround the palace.
 However, Joseon's diplomat Kim Ga-jin and Enlightenment Party member Ahn Kyung-soo wrote a fake order in the king's name and ordered Hong Gye-Hun to disarm the Joseon Army.
 They sent messengers to all the Capital Guard units ordering them to lay down their weapons.
 They received the king's command to surrender to the Japanese army, but some disbanded themselves.